Webinar Archive: 2015-2016 Series

 Underwater Acoustics: Webinar Series for the International Regulatory Community

 DOSITS Acoustics Webinars 2015-2016

 Webinar topics include basic science concepts related to underwater sound, marine animal sound production/reception, and the potential effects of sound on marine animals.
-Content is all be derived from peer-reviewed research.
-Each webinar lasts approximately 60 minutes and be comprised of two, 15-20 minute presentations, followed by a period of facilitated discussion.
+Content is all derived from peer-reviewed research.
+Each webinar lasts approximately 60 minutes and is comprised of two, 15-20 minute presentations, followed by a period of facilitated discussion.

 The Acoustic Webinar Series occurred in 2015-2016.
 Archived webinars can be watched below.